Card check: Opposition

 Those who oppose card check argue it strips workers of their right to a secret ballot.
 They also argue that even though gathering a majority of card signers might imply that a secret ballot would be unnecessary, signers could be coerced to sign through intimidation and pressure; the same could also be said of employers in the period between sign-up and a secret ballot.
-Many business organizations, including The U.S. Chamber of Commerce, opposed the implementation of card check.
-From its website:
+The U.S. Chamber of Commerce, opposed the implementation of card check:

 Under the existing law today, workers have a chance to vote for or against unionization in a private-ballot election that is federally supervised.
 Under Card Check, if more than 50% of workers at a facility sign a card, the government would have to certify the union, and a private ballot election would be prohibited--even if workers want one.
 By forcing workers to sign a card in public—instead of vote in private—card check opens the door to intimidation and coercion.
 Over 70% of voters agree that a private election is better than card check.

 The National Restaurant Association lists three points in opposition to card check on its website.